davidedantonio/JS-Bit/01-let-keyword.md

 # The `let` keyword

+`let` allows you to declare variables that are limited in scope to the block, statement, or expression on which it is used.
+This is unlike the `var` keyword, which defines a variable globally, or locally to an entire function regardless of block scope.

 ## Declaring function scoped variables

 The JavaScript variables that are declared using the var keyword are called as function scoped variables.
+The function scoped variables are accessible globally to the script, that is, throughout the script, if declared outside a function.
+Similarly, if the function scoped variables are declared inside a function, then they become accessible throughout the function, but not outside the function.

 ```javascript
 var tomato = '🍅'; //accessible globally